tallen-hashicorp/vault-azure-ad-k8s-example/README.md

     1. Run `terraform apply` on `1-dynamic-credentials-tenant1`.
     2. Wait 1 minute to 3 hours for Azure to persist the new service principal (this delay is an Azure issue, not Vault).
     3. Possible errors include:
-        - `Insufficient privileges to complete the operation.`
+        - `Insufficient privileges to complete the operation.` Seen this when Azure has not yet persisited the App registrations
-        - `The identity of the calling application could not be established.`
+        - `The identity of the calling application could not be established.` Seen that the App registration is deleted when seeing this message
-        - `Application not found in the directory.`
+        - `Application not found in the directory.` Seen this later after App registration is deleted when seeing this message
+    4. testing
+        - 9:40pm created client_id `cbc17df7-7c4f-47e9-abcc-5525f5252eab` manualy
+        - 9:51pm run tf apply on `1-dynamic-credentials-tenant1` to make tenant using that client_id\
+        - 9:53pm tested `vault read azure/creds/tenant1` got `The identity of the calling application could not be established.`, will test tommorow

 ## To Deploy